Aden Province

-The Chief Commissioner's Province of Aden was the administrative status under which the former Aden Settlement (1839–1932) was placed from 1932 to 1937.
-Under that new status, the Viceroy of India assumed direct control over Aden, which had hitherto been administered by the government of the Bombay Presidency.
+The Chief Commissioner's Province of Aden was a province of British Raj under which the former Aden Settlement (1839–1932) was placed from 1932 to 1937.
+Under that new status, the Viceroy of India assumed control over Aden, which had hitherto been administered by the government of the Bombay Presidency.
 The Aden Protectorate remained unaffected by this change.

 Background

-For nearly a century following the capture of the port of Aden by forces of the East India Company in 1839, the town and immediate surrounding area under direct British rule, known as the Aden Settlement, had been a dependency of the distant Bombay Presidency.
-The Settlement's indeterminate position at the southwestern end of the Arabian peninsula was bound to cause difficulties and historian R. J. Gavin points out that "Aden’s whole history since 1839 had been marked by administrative confusion and complication."
-Before taking action, the chief British official at Aden, the Resident, was often required to obtain sanction from three different authorities, the Bombay Government, the government of British India (headed by the Viceroy) and the Colonial Office in London.
+For nearly a century following the 1839 capture of the port of Aden by forces of the East India Company ('EIC'), the town and its immediately surrounding area were under British rule and known as the Aden Settlement.
+This area became a dependency (a semi-exclave) of the distant Bombay Presidency, a polity and administrative unit of the British Raj first established in 1668 by the EIC.
+The settlement's indeterminate position at the southwestern end of the distant Arabian peninsula, as well as its varying population and strategic criticality, meant that there were bound to be difficulties in these governance arrangements.
+Historian RJ Gavin pointed out in 1975 that "Aden’s whole history since 1839 had been marked by administrative confusion and complication."
+Before taking action, the chief British official at Aden—known as the Resident—was often required to obtain approval from three different authorities: the Bombay Government, the Government of British India (headed by the Viceroy), and the Colonial Office in London.

 A photograph of the harbour of Aden, photographed in 1864.

-Matters came to a head during World War I and in 1917, the Government of India, recognising its inability to provide sufficient forces to defend Aden against invading Turkish forces, transferred military control of the Settlement to the War Office and control of the Aden Protectorate affairs to the Foreign Office.
-The transfer was incomplete since India retained control of affairs within the Settlement itself, something which was increasingly seen in London as an anachronism given that Aden so obviously belonged to the Middle East and the Arab world.
-Things dragged on however and for the next two decades the administration of Aden witnessed incessant bureaucratic wrangling among the Bombay Presidency, the Government of India, the India Office, the Colonial Office and the War Office, "which broke through from time to time in the columns of newspapers and on to the floor of the House of Commons and the representative assemblies in India."
-The chief disagreement was over the division of costs between India and London, in particular regarding the sizeable defence costs of Aden Another important roadblock to the full transfer of Aden to London was the unpopularity of the Colonial Office among the well-established and powerful Indian commercial community of Aden, which was aware of the discrimination in administration against Indians in British East Africa and feared the same would happen to them if Aden was placed under the control of the Colonial Office.
+Matters came to a head during World War I. In 1917, the Government of British India, recognising its inability to provide sufficient forces to defend Aden against invading Turkish forces, transferred military control of the settlement to the War Office and control of Aden Protectorate affairs to the Foreign Office.
+The transfer was incomplete since India retained control of affairs within the Settlement itself, something which was increasingly seen in London as an anachronism given that Aden was so obviously positioned in the Middle East and its population was substantially from the Arab world.

+Things dragged on however and for the next two decades the administration of Aden witnessed incessant bureaucratic wrangling among the Bombay Presidency, the Government of India, the India Office, the Colonial Office, and the War Office.
+This "broke through from time to time in the columns of newspapers and on to the floor of the House of Commons and the representative assemblies in India."
+The chief disagreement was over the division of costs between India and London, in particular regarding the sizeable defence costs of Aden.
+Another important roadblock (to the full transfer of Aden to London) was the unpopularity of the Colonial Office amongst the well-established and powerful Indian commercial community in Aden; it was aware of administrative discrimination against Indians in British East Africa and there was a fear the same would happen in Aden if it was placed directly under the control of the Colonial Office.